ichbinder/KidsAudioPlayer/README.md

 4. If an entry is found, the linked song is played
 5. When the card is removed, playback stops

+The Pibow Frame for Raspberry Pi Touch Display 2 provides an elegant housing solution, making the whole setup more durable and child-friendly, with easy access to the touch screen interface.

 In simulation mode (when no RFID reader is connected), a virtual RFID tag with ID "12345678" is simulated.

 ## Troubleshooting